Last updated: 25 April 2021

 In 2021, Mozi, a Mirai-type variant, has been the most active botnet since 2019.

-- Mozi's infrastructure seems to be operated mostly from China.
+- Mozi's infrastructure seems to be operated mainly from China.

-- Japan is the most targeted country followed by the USA according to Security Intelligence and IBM MMS (22 April 2021).
+- According to Security Intelligence and IBM MMS, Japan is the most targeted country, followed by the USA (22 April 2021).